-- The specifications published by the ECHONET Consortium are established without regard to industrial property rights (e.g., patent and utility model rights). - In no event will the ECHONET Consortium be responsible for industrial property rights to the contents of its specifications. - In no event will the publisher of this specification be liable for any damages arising out of use of this specification. - The original language of The ECHONET Lite System Design Guidelines are Japanese.
-The English version of the Guidelines were translated the Japanese version.
-Queries in the English version should be referred to the Japanese version.
+The specifications published by the ECHONET Consortium are established without regard to industrial property rights (e.g., patent and utility model rights).
+In no event will the ECHONET Consortium be responsible for industrial property rights to the contents of its specifications.

+In no event will the publisher of this specification be liable for any damages arising out of use of this specification.

+The original language of the ECHONET Lite Specifications is Japanese.
+This English version is a translation of the Japanese version; in case of any queries about the English version, refer to the Japanese version.